elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/describe-the-reorganization-of-tribes-and-demes-under-cleisthenes-and-its-implications-for-athenian-society.md

 url: /learn/history-of-the-world/questions/describe-the-reorganization-of-tribes-and-demes-under-cleisthenes-and-its-implications-for-athenian-society
 score: 9.5
 related_article1:
-    id: 163972
+    id: 163964
-    title: What were the voting procedures in the Athenian Assembly, and how did they compare to those in Sparta?
+    title: >-
+        Define dēmos and dēmokratia in the context of ancient Greek political systems.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-voting-procedures-in-the-athenian-assembly-and-how-did-they-compare-to-those-in-sparta
+    url: /learn/history-of-the-world/questions/define-dmos-and-dmokratia-in-the-context-of-ancient-greek-political-systems
 related_article2:
-    id: 163964
+    id: 163961
-    title: Define dēmos and dēmokratia in the context of ancient Greek political systems.
+    title: >-
+        What was the significance of the law against tyranny in Athenian democracy, and how was it preserved?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/define-dmos-and-dmokratia-in-the-context-of-ancient-greek-political-systems
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-law-against-tyranny-in-athenian-democracy-and-how-was-it-preserved
 related_article3:
-    id: 163976
+    id: 163966
+    title: >-
-    title: What is the historical significance of Pseudo-Aristotle's 'Constitution of the Athenians' in understanding Athenian democracy?
+        Who authored the 'Constitution of the Athenians,' and why is it significant in understanding Athenian political systems?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-pseudoaristotles-constitution-of-the-athenians-in-understanding-athenian-democracy
+    url: /learn/history-of-the-world/questions/who-authored-the-constitution-of-the-athenians-and-why-is-it-significant-in-understanding-athenian-political-systems
 related_article4:
-    id: 163968
+    id: 163967
-    title: How did Solon's reforms influence the eligibility for political office in Athens?
+    title: >-
+        Explain the concept of timocracy as introduced by Solon and its impact on Athenian society.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-solons-reforms-influence-the-eligibility-for-political-office-in-athens
-related_article5:
-    id: 163965
-    title: What were the roles and selection methods of Athenian archons and generals?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-roles-and-selection-methods-of-athenian-archons-and-generals
+    url: /learn/history-of-the-world/questions/explain-the-concept-of-timocracy-as-introduced-by-solon-and-its-impact-on-athenian-society
 ---

 &nbsp;